rustymemristor/VSD_SoC_24/README.md

 ## Glossary
 ### Floorplanning
 Step in which all blocks or macros are placed in the chip (core).
 It also involves creating the iopin placement, power and ground grids.

+Define locations of preplaced cells
+	1. Combinational logic can be split up.

+	2. The circuit can be split into "blocks".

+	3. First step is extending io pins.

+	4. The biggest advantage is single implementation and reusing the same implementation

+	5. termed as preplaced as every cells functionality is being implemented 	and placed only once and must be done before placement and routing.
+Once fixed, they cannot be moved.

+	6. Come up with a design scenario suitable for the functionality.

 Some important terms are:
 ```math
 Aspect\;Ratio = \frac{Height\;of\;the\;core}{Width\;of\;the\;core}